-What is Patent Proofreading?
-A legal document enforces all the rights of the invention, in the name of the inventor, is Patent.
-A patent includes claims and all other important information that reserves the rights of the inventor, in a way that no other individual or business can make use that invention without the consent of the inventor.
+A legal document that enforces all the rights of the invention in the name of the inventor is known as Patent.
+A patent includes claims and all other important information that reserves the rights of the inventor, in a way that no other individual or business can make use of that invention without the consent of the inventor.
 Patent proofreading means to check for errors, from a very minute spelling mistake to an invalid specification, in the complete patent application, to avoid application’s unnecessary rejection.

 The mistakes can be of grammar, spelling, formatting, claim dependency, drawing, and illustration or even of claims with respect to the description.
 As a fact, the following statements have been stated by the USPTO after reviewing a set of 1600 patents, itself: